evocn/lambda/content/rules.md

 > It is very rare to encounter weapons not governed by STR at this tier.

-Any given weapon can be wielded in two hands, allowing the user to roll damage twice and take the larger roll.
+Any given weapon can be wielded in two hands, allowing the user to roll damage twice and take the larger value.
+The same applies to wielding two weapons at once.
 Some weapons can only be wielded in two hands.

-Weapons are always unique.
-They each have special properties which the dungeon master determines.
+Weapons are usually unique.
+They have special properties which the dungeon master determines.
 Most weapons are governed by STR or AGI, but rarely can be governed by either depending on the wielder.
-    Very rarely, weapons are governed by other Attributes.
+    Very rarely, weapons are governed by other attributes than the martial.

 ### Armor
 Armor is expensive and heavy, but might save your life.